and other white metals

-In 2015 I was taking a training course for the managers of a chain of shops, they showed me a collection of white metal bracelets several stores had bought, paying between £500.00 and £700.00 each.
+I was taking a training course for the managers of a chain of shops, they showed me a collection of white metal bracelets several stores had bought, paying between £500.00 and £700.00 each.
 They were steel.
 The managers explained that their shop staff knew nothing about gold and had to rely entirely on the acid test.
 That's fine, the acid test works well, but I also do recommend that anyone who buys scrap learns a little about the characteristics of gold and silver!

 START WITH THE EASIEST TESTS

 Testing white metals really is simple.

 Before carrying out an acid test, you must file the item to get beneath any surface plating (don't be shy, be firm, you may be filing through gold plating then copper then steel):